Foundation Model-oriented Robustness: Robust Image Model Evaluation with Pretrained Models: Discussion

 \textbf{Bias towards Generators.} As our evaluation protocol requires an image generator, the quality or diversity of the generated images may be bounded by the choice of generator.
 However, Table~\ref{tab:ablation} shows the consistent conclusions made in the paper, which verifies that the proposed method is robust to the choice of generator.

-\textbf{Bias towards the Foundation Models.} In Appendix~\ref{sec:9classdetail}, we explore the category unbalance issue of the CLIP.
-We find that CLIP has been influenced by the imbalance sample distributions across the Internet, resulting in perturbed images with varying degrees of difficulty.
-Fortunately, our configurations can alleviate this problem to a large extent, which is enough for the real applications.
+\textbf{Bias towards the Foundation Models.} In Appendix~\ref{sec:9classdetail}, we take the CLIP model as an example and explore the category unbalance issue.
+We observe its performance is affected by imbalanced online sample distributions, leading to perturbed images of varied difficulty.
+Fortunately, our model configurations significantly mitigate this issue (see Appendix~\ref{sec:9classdetail}), proving effective for real-world use.
+Additionally, using an ensemble of foundation models enhances this mitigation.

-\textbf{Bias of the Metric.} As the generated samples are biased to the CLIP zero-shot performance, "PA" and "FMR" scores will also be biased.
+\textbf{Bias of the Metric.} As the generated samples are biased to the zoo of foundation models' zero-shot performance, "PA" and "FMR" scores will also be biased.
 In Appendix~\ref{sec:distesti}, we conduct a theoretical analysis to guarantee the correctness of the proposed method.
-The results show that both conventional fixed dataset estimator and CLIP can recover the groundtruth distributions, but CLIP can do that with a lower variance.
-With these theoretical evidence, we kindly argue that bias towards the CLIP is better than bias towards the conventional fixed datasets.
+Our theoretical analysis confirms that while both traditional datasets and foundation model zoos can approximate true distributions, the latter achieves this with less variance.
+Hence, we advocate that bias towards foundation model zoos is preferable to conventional datasets.

-\textbf{Potential Negative Impacts.} Although the bias incurred by CLIP is less detrimental than the biases arisen from fixed benchmark datasets, a more detailed discussion on the potential negative impacts is necessary.
+\textbf{Potential Negative Impacts.} Although the bias incurred by the zoo of foundation models is less detrimental than the biases arisen from fixed benchmark datasets, a more detailed discussion on the potential negative impacts is necessary.
 Therefore, we discuss the potential negative impacts as well as the societal bias of relying on large models in Appendix~\ref{sec:societal_bias}.